GSA/cdoc/_posts/2022-07-12-data-ethics.md

 excerpt:
 permalink: /news/data-ethics/
 image_path: /assets/images/background/thumbnail-ethics.jpg
+image_alt_text: red lock box with a word "ethics"
 description: In March, the Chief Data Officer Council (CDOC) voted to establish a Data Ethics and Equity Working Group (DEEWG) in order to help the council understand, foster, and support data ethics and data equity activities across the Federal Government.
 ---